mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 <!-- Towards the end of phase 1 I began to create code examples to illustrate of how particular commonly requested game features were implemented.
 These barebone game projects were hosted on a code playground.
 An online document in our shared google drive working space linked to these examples.
 I would help participants access this when they requested a certain feature.
 This list of game features began to grow.
 For phase one these code example were not particularly successful at increasing learner independence.
 There were differences in the code structure of their games and the examples and translation was not intuitive. -->

-Direct help between peer participants, as outined in the next section, was a key process of the game making community from early stages, it did need to be seeded by other forms of support resources and written documentation.
+Direct help between peer participants, as outlined in the next section, was a key process of the game making community from early stages, it did need to be seeded by other forms of support resources and written documentation.

 At this phase documentation included; comment help within the game template; a step-by-step tutorial which build up the code of the starting template and explore the computing concepts, a menu of self-contained code examples of game elements game elements or game design patterns (GDPs); supporting tutorials briefly explaining how to add the new code needed to implement the patterns.
 The tutorials to implement GDPs were available online and also as printed A4 hand outs which were provided on request of the older participants.

 The contents of the tutorials which gave examples of the game design patterns are explored in the following chapter.
 However the form of the tutorials as code examples and some of the initial and emerging processes that they supported are explored in this chapter.

-NOTE - TO ANSWER WHAT EXACTLY?
-AND HOW TO DEVELOP THIS SECTION IN BREIF?
+This section prioritises describing the code patching process using examples and guided instructions rather than the first principles.

 ### Guided Code Patching Process